City Year Los Angeles Board

 Fernando Szew is Founding Partner and CEO of MarVista Entertainment (MVE), one of the world’s leading independent studios that creates, acquires and distributes content seen around the world.

 Under Szew, MVE has become a fast-growing studio, producing over 2,500 hours of content and expanding its portfolio to a distribution footprint of over 125 global territories.
-MarVista is a preeminent supplier of content to the U.S., including Disney, Lifetime, Hallmark, NBC Universal, Nickelodeon, BET, and Hulu, and international platforms including Netflix.
-Recent productions include the Sundance feature, Bitch, and Tribeca Film Festival’s Seven Stages to Achieve Eternal Bliss—the first two films in a multi-project deal with Elijah Wood’s Company X; the Lea Thompson-directed feature, The Year of Spectacular Men; the original Netflix series Best.Worst.Weekend.Ever; and the original Netflix movie Falling Inn Love.
+MarVista is a preeminent supplier of content to U.S. platforms such as Disney, Lifetime, Hallmark, NBC Universal, Nickelodeon, BET, OWN and streamers Netflix, Hulu, Amazon, Tubi and Pluto amongst others.
+Recent productions include the indie film Sightless, starring Riverdale’s Madelaine Petsch, the theatrical release Hunter Hunter, starring Devon Sawa and Nick Stahl.
+As well as the original Netflix movie Falling Inn Love and recent Top 10 Netflix release Midnight at the Magnolia.
 Prior to forming MarVista, Szew was Vice President of Sales & Marketing at Whamo Entertainment.
 As a native Argentinian, Szew brings a global perspective to MarVista, which transformed MVE from a distributor of third-party-produced programming to worldwide production and distribution.
-Szew serves on the Board of City Year LA and a member of the Advisory Board for the Bentonville Film Festival.
-He is also a member of The International Academy of Television Arts & Sciences, a member of the Young Presidents’ Organization (YPO) and a committee member of the Lincoln Center Corporate Fund and Media Council.
+Szew serves on the Board of City Year LA and is a member of the Advisory Board for the Bentonville Film Festival.
+He is also a member of The International Academy of Television Arts & Sciences, a member of Young Presidents’ Organization (YPO) and a committee member of the Lincoln Center Corporate Fund and Media Council.
 Szew is a former member of the Board of Directors of the National Association of Television Program Executives (NATPE).
 Szew is an alumnus of the Huntsman International Studies and Business Program at the University of Pennsylvania, where he graduated cum laude from the Wharton School of Business.

-During past client engagements, Kevin has worked on large scale M&A, transforming and implementing new business models, helping clients to monetize their assets, and assisting startups to effectively enter the marketplace.
+During past client engagements, Kevin has worked on large scale M&A, transforming and implementing new business models, helping clients to monetize their assets, and assisting start ups to effectively enter the marketplace.
 Kevin leads industry projects for his clients across the TMT industry, both domestically and globally, including digital product strategy, distribution, and supply chain for TMT companies.
 Kevin is the lead for the Deloitte Digital Media Trends, an annual look at media consumption and speaks regularly on media and entertainment trends at Industry conferences.
 Kevin is also the author of Deloitte’s Digital Media Maturity Model and Deloitte’s Future of Home Entertainment.
 Kevin places a high importance on community involvement and works to support many civic and philanthropic organizations.
-Kevin is on the Board of Directors for City Year Los Angeles, a national organization focused on increasing the graduation rate for at-risk students and he also supports The United Way, Court Appointed Special Advocates and Mending Children.
+Kevin is on the Board of Directors for City Year Los Angeles, a national organization focused on increasing the graduation rate for at-risk students and he also supports The United Way, Court Appointed Special Advocates, and Mending Children.